Ikaris: Early centuries

 Ikaris chose his name due to a tragic accident hundreds of years ago.
 While fighting the Deviants in ancient Greece, the man eventually known as Ikaris meets and weds a human woman.
 Together they bear a son named Icarus, who loves to soar with his father high above the seas and mountains of Greece.
 In time, the Eternal builds his son mechanical wings so the boy can fly on his own.

 When his father disappears while fighting the Deviants, the young Icarus seeks him out using the mechanical wings.
 Too inexperienced to fly on his own, young Icarus soars too high, loses consciousness in the upper atmosphere, and falls to his death.
 Finding his son dead, the father Eternal takes the name of his son, Ikaris, in his memory.

 Around 1000 AD, Virako, Ikaris' father, dies in battle against the Deviant Dromedan.
 Ikaris is then adopted by his uncle Valkin, who reveals to him his secret Arctic home, the Pyramid of the Winds.

-At some point during the early centuries, Ikaris and the Eternals would come into conflict with the immortal mutant, Apocalypse.
-This conflict would end with Ikaris and the Eternals defeating him, and Ikaris believing Apocalypse to be dead.

-In 1823, as part of the Eternals' preparation for the coming of the Fourth Host of the Celestials, Zuras orders Ikaris to perfect his cosmic senses in anticipation of their coming.
-When they draw near, Ikaris is ordered to go to the City of the Space Gods and revive the sleeping Eternal Ajak to greet them.